Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Introduction

-In short, what kinds of causal reasoning might LLMs be performing, if they are, and what are the purposes for which they might be employed, if they can be?
+In short, what kinds of causal arguments can LLMs generate, how valid are these arguments, and what causal reasoning workflows can this generation support or automate?
 This paper clarifies this debate, advancing our understanding of LLM models and their causal implications, and proposes a framework for future research at the intersection of LLMs and causality.

-We begin with a recognition of the distinct kinds of causal knowledge and reasoning implicated in this debate, including prior knowledge of general and domain-specific causal mechanisms, intuitive and logical methods for causal and counterfactual reasoning, and covariance-based causality, such as causal discovery and effect inference (see Figure~\ref{fig:merge_logic_covariance} for an illustration).
-We present intriguing results in each of areas and then proceed with deeper analyses to better understand the drivers of LLM behavior and the reliability of their causal capabilities in two areas---{causal discovery} and {actual causality}.
+We begin with a recognition of the distinct kinds of causal knowledge and reasoning implicated in this debate, including prior knowledge of general and domain-specific causal mechanisms, intuitive and logical methods for causal and counterfactual reasoning, and covariance-based causality, such as building causal DAGs and inferring causal effects (see Figure~\ref{fig:merge_logic_covariance} for an illustration).
+We present intriguing results in each of areas and then proceed with deeper analyses to better understand the drivers of LLM behavior and the reliability of their causal capabilities in two areas---{causal DAG generation} and {token causality}.
 Our results indicate that LLMs bring significant new capabilities which are complementary to existing causal methods.
 They do so by capturing the human domain knowledge relevant to the task, which forms an essential part of any causal analysis.
 As a result, LLMs have the capability of transforming how causal analysis is done, with the potential to automate or assist in each step of a causal reasoning process, shown by the arrows in Figure~\ref{fig:merge_logic_covariance}.